Call Us

 • Storing alcohol in secret places, such as in their car, sheds, clothes or garage

-• Becoming irritable and restless if they are unable to drink for a day or two
+• Becoming irritable and restless if they're unable to drink for a day or two

 • An increasing tolerance to alcohol, meaning they need to drink more and more alcohol to feel any of the effects of alcohol

-• They experience some withdrawal symptoms when they stop drinking, such as nausea, headaches fatigue, shaking and shivering and vivid dreams
+• They experience some withdrawal symptoms when they stop drinking, such as nausea, headaches, fatigue, shaking, shivering and vivid dreams

 Functioning alcoholics in denial